-All parameters are tailored to the above hospital setting, and are shown in Table 1.
-Our model simplifies by having just two strain versions per CC, standard MRSA (resistant to methicillin and other penicillins, fluoroquinolone and erythromycin) and multi-drug resistant (e.g. additionally to aminoglycosides, tetracycline, fusidic acid, chloramphenicol, mupirocin, trimethoprim and/or co-trimoxazole).
-In reality the number of different drug resistances carried by the bacteria is found to vary within the clonal complexes, with CC22 carrying fewest and ST239 most resistances on average (Knight et al., 2012).
-Our model captures this average difference between CCs by the $k_j$ parameters, which set a proportional decrease in antibiotics-induced death rate due to resistance.
-Based on the level of resistance in the data, we restrict $k{239} > k{30} > k{22}$ .
-However, since it is poorly known how much of bacterial death is avoided by resistance genes, we fit $k_j$ to the prevalence data of the CCs (see below under model analysis).
+150 Parameter values.
+All parameters are tailored to the above hospital setting, and are shown in Table 2.
+151 Our model simplifies by having just two strain versions per CC, standard MRSA (resistant to 152 methicillin and other penicillins, fluoroquinolone and erythromycin) and multi-drug resistant (e.g. 153 additionally to aminoglycosides, tetracycline, fusidic acid, chloramphenicol, mupirocin, trimethoprim 154 and/or co-trimoxazole).
+In reality the number of different drug resistances carried by the bacteria is 155 found to vary within the clonal complexes, with CC22 carrying fewest and ST239 most resistances on 156 average (22).
+Our model captures this average difference between CCs by the k_i parameters, which 157 set a proportional decrease in antibiotics-induced death rate due to resistance.
+Based on the level of resistance in the data, we restrict $k{239} > k{30} > k{22}$.
+However, since it is poorly known how much of 158 159 bacterial death is avoided by resistance genes, we fit k_i to the prevalence data of the CCs (see below 160 under model analysis).